Jesssullivan/MerlinAI-Interpreters/README.md

 # ^...or like this:
 ./Merlin -d -a -s -f

-# serve some html using OpenSSL & Node http-server (only for GNU/Linux for the time being also)
+# serve some html using OpenSSL & Node http-server (only for GNU/Linux for the time being)
 ./Merlin -s --http-server ./demos/webgl_test.html

 # rebuild only the annotators: